alien-c0de/IP-Intel-Pro/README.md

 pip install -r requirements.txt --upgrade
 ```

+#### 6. Mixed Error and Success Results in CSV

+**Issue:** Some IPs show errors while others succeed, but CSV doesn't include all results

+**Solution:**
+- Updated CSV utility now handles mixed results properly
+- All IPs will appear in the CSV with either data or error messages
+- Check the CSV file - it should contain all scanned IPs

 ---

 ## 🗺️ Roadmap

 Future enhancements planned:

-- [ ] Additional reputation engines
+- [ ] Additional reputation engines (Shodan, Censys)
 - [ ] Web interface for easier access
 - [ ] Scheduled scanning jobs
+- [ ] REST API for integration
+- [ ] Docker containerization
+- [ ] Real-time threat feed integration
+- [ ] Historical data tracking and trending

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---